FIVE MOST SURPRISING FINDS

 Reform Models That Work

 Washington, D.C. eliminated cash bail for most offenses through the Bail Reform Act of 1992.
 Under the D.C. system, defendants are assessed for risk and released under conditions appropriate to that risk — supervision, check-ins, electronic monitoring — rather than held based on their ability to pay.
-The system releases approximately 88% of defendants pretrial, with appearance rates and safety outcomes comparable to cash bail jurisdictions.
+The system releases roughly 88% of defendants pretrial, with appearance rates and safety outcomes matching cash bail jurisdictions.
 D.C.’s Pretrial Services Agency has operated for decades and provides the longest-running evidence base for the viability of bail reform.

 The Puzzle and the Solution